 top of page

 Alan Ibell is a painter based in Aotearoa/New Zealand (b. Ōtautahi/ Christchurch).
 He studied Painting at the Otago Polytechnic School of Art in Ōtepoti/Dunedin.
 Alan spent several years in Melbourne, Australia before returning to NZ in 2016.
-He is currently based in Papaioea/Palmerston North.
+He is currently based in Te Whanganui-a-Tara/Wellington.

 Ibell is interested in painting as narrative and uses figuration as a way to convey a poetic or abstract visual experience.
 To this end he casts imagery from dreams, memories, personal anxieties and existential musings into the works to create absurd human narratives about transition and the search for fulfilment, be it spiritual or other.
 The painting takes on the form of an object upon which to meditate, a space for contemplation.